rpillaiakshay/microservices-project/README.md

 # Highly Available and Scalable Microservices Architecture on AWS

 ## Objective
 Objective of this project is to build a highly available & scalable microservices architecture on AWS.
-The project involves designing a microservices setup for an application (e.g., ecommerce) & implementing the infrastructure and deployment pipeline.
+The project involves designing a microservices setup for an application (e.g. ecommerce) & implementing the infrastructure and deployment pipeline.
 Key tasks include:
 - Using Terraform to provision AWS infrastructure such as VPCs, subnets, security groups & EKS clusters.
 - Deploying microservices on Kubernetes with features like service discovery, load balancing, and autoscaling.
 - Integrating CI/CD pipelines with Jenkins for continuous deployment.